dmgutierrez/musfeat/README.md

 roll_percent_max | float | maximum roll percentage  (spectral analysis)
 roll_percent | float | roll percentage  (spectral analysis)
 power | float | power
-n_chroma | integer | Number of chroma bins to produce n_octaves | integer | Number of octaves to analyze above fmin mono | boolean | indicator whether you want to work with mono or non-mono signals during the analysis
+n_chroma | integer | number of chroma bins to produce n_octaves | integer | number of octaves to analyze above fmin mono | boolean | indicator whether you want to work with mono or non-mono signals during the analysis

 For more information, you can consult the official Librosa library where these parameters are very well described: [Librosa](https://librosa.org/doc/latest/index.html).